-■ NOTE: It may be necessary to rotate the body panel to the right to align the opening with the handlebar.
+■NOTE: It may be necessary to rotate the body panel to the right to align the opening with the handlebar.

-■ NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.
+■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.

-- 1. Clean all fender components with part-cleaning solvent and soap and water. - 2.
+- 1. Clean all fender components with warm soap and water. - 2.
 Inspect fenders for cracks and/or loose rivets. - 3.
 Inspect for any missing decals.